 He tells the number of the stars; he calls each by name.

 This reference may at first seem out of place; however, a closer look will reveal the role this reference plays in describing God.
-Many people believe that their destiny is determined by the positions of the heavenly bodies.
-By stating that God is the one who numbers the stars and names them. the psalmist making a claim of God’s creative power over those heavenly bodies.
+Many people believed (and still believe) that their destiny is determined by the positions of heavenly bodies.
+By stating that God is the one who numbers the stars and names them, the psalmist is making a claim of God’s creative power over the cosmos.
 Therefore one can conclude that the destiny of individuals or of entire nations is totally under God’s control.

 Great is our Lord and mighty in power; to his wisdom there is no limit.
 The LORD sustains the lowly; the wicked he casts to the ground.